mjfoot/BeebIt-for-RISC-OS/README.md

-# BeebIt
-BeebIt - BBC Micro Computer Emulator for RISC OS
+# BeebIt - BBC Micro Computer Emulator for RISC OS

 BeebIt is a freeware BBC Micro computer emulator for RISC OS versions 3.00 and above.
 It emulates the Acorn BBC Model B, BBC Model B+ and BBC Master range of computers.